 We tend to use our Windows computers to listen to a lot of music or whatever else that has sound.
 It’s a great way to pass the time when we have little to do, but what happens when the speaker is acting up, you know, giving a strange buzzing or a high-pitched sound.
 Now, this should never be viewed as normal, so if your computer is giving off this problem, then there is a technical malfunction that could be either software or hardware.

-Audio problems in Windows is nothing new, but what happens when your speaker is making some weird high-pitched sound that annoys you more than anything else?
-Try these fixes to resolve the audio glitches, that’s what.
+Audio problems in Windows is nothing new, but what happens when your speaker is making some weird or strange buzzing or a high-pitched sound that annoys you more than anything else?

 If it’s a software problem, then chances are it has everything to do with the audio driver.
 Maybe the newest version of Windows 10 doesn’t work well with the old driver version.
 Therefore, it’s time to upgrade to the newest version if it’s available.